Medical expert of the article

 - mixed.

-Stages of dysbacteriosis can be determined using the classification:
+The stages of dysbacteriosis can be determined using the classification:

-Diagnostics of the intestinal dysbiosis
+Diagnostics intestinal dysbiosis

 Laboratory data